-If a security researcher is sending you emails and trying to tell you about the vulnerability they found this is actually a good thing and infinitely preferable to one of the bad guys finding that vulnerability and not telling you.
-Not only should you not panic, but you should be pleased that a white hat hacker has taken the time to find a vulnerability in your security and look forward to resolving it with them, strengthening your overall cybersecurity posture in the process.
+If a security researcher is sending you emails and trying to tell you about the vulnerability they found this is a good thing and infinitely preferable to one of the bad guys finding that vulnerability and not telling you.
+Not only should you not panic, but you should be pleased that a white hat hacker has taken the time to find a vulnerability in your security and you should look forward to resolving it with them.

 Don't Panic That You Have Been Hacked

 Remember that the security researcher contacting you about a vulnerability is already acting in good faith, they are not attacking you, trying to embarrass you publicly or trying to blackmail you.
 They are privately warning you of the risk.

 They will usually try to warn you about a potentially embarrassing security vulnerability which could damage your reputation and potentially cause a data breach if it was instead found by an unscrupulous black hat hacker.
 Most security researchers do not even expect payment for letting you know, but it is nice to have your efforts rewarded.

 The reason the security researcher found a vulnerability in your security almost certainly not because they were directly targeting your business and probably because they stumbled across a misconfigured server.
 More than likely they stumbled across something exposed to the internet which should not be, using a search engine for internet connected devices like Shodan and notice your vulnerability in the results.